HelloWorld-1017/HelloWorld-1017.github.io/_posts/english/2024-09-16-Understand-Native-English-Speakers-with-this-Advanced-Listening-Lesson.md

 - I will = I'll
 - I am = I'm
-- I would = I'd, e.g. I'd like to get a ticket to London.
+- I would = I'd
+  - I'd like to get a ticket to London.

-- I should have = I should've, e.g. I should've called you before coming.
+- I should have = I should've
+  - I should've called you before coming.

-- I would have = I would've OR I'd've, e.g. You should've asked, I would've been happy to do it.
+- I would have = I would've (or, I'd've)
+  - You should've asked, I would've been happy to do it.

 - It's fine = sfine.

 ### Connected speech